hellocodeco/exist-api-docs/docs/reference/attribute_ownership.md

 `name` | The attribute name, eg. `mood_note`
-`manual` | Boolean flag to set this attribute as manually updated or not `allow_user_defined` | Boolean flag in query parameters to allow non-templated attributes `success_objects` | Boolean flag in query parameters which, if set, provides a full attribute object for each successful acquisition
+`manual` | Boolean flag to set this attribute as manually updated or not `allow_user_defined` | Boolean flag in query parameters to allow non-templated attributes `success_objects` | Boolean flag in query parameters which, if set, provides a full attribute object in the response for each successful acquisition

 To learn more about when you might want to use `allow_user_defined`, read about this topic [in the guide](/guide/write_client/).